rubymonsters/ruby-for-beginners/source/08-methods/03-writing_methods.md

 Even though this might seem trivial at first, we recommend you get into this habit, too.

-Btw, good editors help you formatting things.
+Btw, good editors help you format things.
 For example, when you are on a line that starts with `def something`, and at the end of the line hit return, Sublime will already indent the next line for you by 2 spaces.
-If you now type `end`, then Sublime will notice that you are closing the method, and dedent it again, so `def` and `end` sit on the same level.
+If you now type `end`, then Sublime will notice that you are closing the method, and outdent it again, so `def` and `end` sit on the same level.
 Smart, isn't it?

-Also, you'll notice that when you type an opening parenthesis `(`, then Sublime will add a closing one `)`, too, but keep your cursor placed between them, so you can type the argument list where it belongs.
+Also, you'll notice that when you type an opening parenthesis `(`, then Sublime will add a closing one `)` too, but keep your cursor placed between them, so you can type the argument list where it belongs.